 - The Preliminary Title Report Is Issued

-Soon after both the buyer and seller of a home sign a purchase contract and enter escrow, a title insurer, title company, or attorney will perform a title search.
+Soon after both the buyer and seller of a home sign a purchase contract and enter escrow, a title insurer, or title company will perform a title search.
 A title search looks into the public records housed in the government land office, also known as the recorder’s office, in the county where the home is located.
 During the search, the title company is looking for documents that could affect the title to the land, such as deeds and liens.

-The preliminary report serves two purposes for the buyer:
+The title commitment report serves two purposes for the buyer:

 - Gives the buyer an idea of who has any type of interest in the property.

 - Gives the buyer and seller a chance to have any clouds on title removed before the sale, if possible.

 Example: If the seller failed to pay property taxes and the government put a lien on the property, the buyer will want the seller to pay the tax lien before the closing.

 A title commitment does not give the buyer any insurance coverage.
 The commitment simply offers to provide insurance coverage, and lists the various ownership interests in the land and what items will be exempted from coverage if the buyer decides to accept it.There are a low percentage of title searches that reveal problems needing resolution before closing.
 Seventy-five percent of homes have no problems with title.
 One quarter of all residential real estate transactions have issues with title that must be dealt with pre-closing.
 (Source: American Land Title Association.)

 A commitment is a time-delimited agreement made by a title insurer such as Monarch Title, to issue a title insurance policy to a home buyer to cover the home and land, and to sell the buyer a title insurance policy for a specified price or premium.

 Almost always, the commitment will contain conditions that have to be met in order for the insurance to take and remain in effect.
 The commitment also includes exceptions to coverage, that is, as in the preliminary report, a list of items that will not be covered by the policy.